1. Automotive

 2017 Chrysler 300 repair costs

 According to RepairPal, the average repair on a 2017 Chrysler 300 costs $468 to $571, but the overall range of repair costs varies dramatically.
-While an air conditioner recharge might only cost $197, a speed sensor replacement could be over $1,000.
+While an air conditioner recharge might only cost $197, a speed sensor replacement could be more than $1,000.

 The good news is that your Chrysler's factory warranty can help you avoid paying out of pocket for unexpected repairs.
-New Chryslers come with three years/36,000 miles of bumper-to-bumper warranty coverage and five years/60,000 miles of powertrain warranty coverage.
+New Chryslers come with bumper-to-bumper warranty coverage for three years or 36,000 miles and powertrain warranty coverage for five years or 60,000 miles.

 Getting quotes from different extended warranty companies can make you feel confident that you’re getting a good deal.